Planning for College

 Key steps to take while you are in high school:

 - Take the right classes: Create a four-year outline of what classes you should take during high school to meet college admission requirements.
 Most colleges require students to have four years of English, three to four years of mathematics, three years of lab science, two years social science and a foreign language.

-- Get involved in your school: Commit yourself to extracurricular activities for 3-4 years during high school.
-Participate in something you're interested in - music, athletics, theatre, student government, and/or other student organizations.
+- Get involved in your school: Commit yourself to extracurricular activities for three to four years during high school.
+Participate in something you're interested in—music, athletics, theater, student government and/or other student organizations.

 - Explore your career interests: Think about what job you could see yourself in.
 Talk to your parents, family and/or friends to learn more about their careers and see about shadowing them.
 You could also intern during the summers to get a feel for different work environments.

-- Find the college that fits you: Visit colleges to find out if they are the right size, do they have a good location, or what type of extracurricular activities do they offer?
+- Find the college that fits you: Visit colleges to find out if they are the right size, if they have a good location, or what type of extracurricular activities they offer.
 Can you see yourself on campus as a successful student?